 According to our definition, dialog topics are considered to be categories subordinating a sequence of dialog contributions.
 The Wikipedia category system is composed of categories subordinating articles presented by natural language texts.
-Utilizing the similarity between dialog-based utterance-topic relations and Wikipedia-based article-category links constitutes the basis for our dynamic topic detection approach.
+Utilizing the similarity between utterance-topic relations in dialogs and article-category links in Wikipedia constitutes the basis for our dynamic topic detection approach.
 Generally speaking, we identify a dialog topic by mapping the several utterances to Wikipedia articles and specifying their shared Wikipedia categories as potential topics.
-Thus, the detection process does not simply consider the terms contained in the utterances, but is capable of identifying a topic t without having a priori knowledge of the domain underlying t.
+Thus, the detection process is capable of identifying a topic t without having a priori knowledge of the domain underlying t.